mgorav/KnowledgeEngineeringLLM/docs/LLM.md

 The fruits of this mathematical labor are profound.
 LLMs like GPT-3 attain never-before-seen mastery over language understanding and generation.
 Systems that comprehend queries, create fictional fantasies on demand, explain rationale behind conclusions - such flexible fluidity of language heralds a new era in human-machine communication.

 Yet risks lurk behind these fruits - distorted rhymes mired in historical biases, entangled expressions that Hit unreasonable beliefs, non-sequiturs that follow no reason.
 Overcoming these perils is vital before LLMs transcend from modern marvels to reliable advisors.
 Guided by the poetic probabilities at their core, understanding and advancing LLMs will reshape how humanity leverages language - the ultimate knowledge medium.

-Here is a rewrite of the section on Incorporating LLMs for Knowledge Engineering, providing more details and mathematical foundations: